Veams/generator-veams/README.md

 All files will be included and configured.
 Have fun!

 ## Sub Generators
 We integrated some sub generators for you:

-### BackboneJS:

- * Create a Backbone Model: yo prototype:bm
- * Create a Backbone View: yo prototype:bv
- * Create a Backbone Collection: yo prototype:bc

 ### Grunt Modules:
 You forgot a grunt module?
-* Install your grunt modules: yo prototype:gm
+* Install your grunt modules: `yo prototype:grunt`

+### Assemble Helpers:
+You want to install assemble helpers?
+* Here you go: `yo prototype:assemble`

 ### Frontend Components:
 You want to install all base templates, a form template or other modules? _(work in progress)_
-* Here you go: yo prototype:components
+* Here you go: `yo prototype:components`

+### BackboneJS:
+ * Create a Backbone Model: `yo prototype:bm`
+ * Create a Backbone View: `yo prototype:bv`
+ * Create a Backbone Collection: `yo prototype:bc

 Others will follow.